dani-f99/tms_preprocessing/readme.md

 ## 3. USAGE GUIDE
-1. Congifgure the `congif.json` file (see section 4 - config).
+1. Congifgure the `sql_congif.json` file (see section 4 - config) by:
+   - rename `sql_congif.json.example` to `sql_congif.json`.
+   - Fill the sql connection and database information as illusrated.
-   - Once the custom python modules will be loaded the script will initiate the required folders and import the `congif.json` information into `config` variable.
+   - Once the custom python modules will be loaded the script will initiate the required folders and import the `sql_congif.json` information into `config` variable.
 2. Run the `main.py` file via cmd